Sketches in Stillness - cute artwork with little lessons and reminders, teaching mindfulness and self-care.

 Remember that no matter how dark or disturbing the content of intrusive thoughts [cw: mentions of rape and self-harm], they don't define you or reflect your character.
 Obsessions can often revolve around something the sufferer finds morally repugnant, frightening, or disturbing.
 Seek help if at all possible!
-(The comic linked was posted by boyburning [CW: much of the other artwork is vent art and can be triggering or include disturbing imagery, like cartoonish gore in one of the most recent pieces])
+The comic was made by boyburning (CW: much of the other artwork is vent art and can be triggering or include disturbing imagery, like cartoonish gore in one of the most recent pieces.)

 Resources & Blogs:

 Calming Resources for Difficult Times - a collection of calming resources put together by the creators of the Calm app, including stories to listen to, guided meditation/relaxation, exercise routines, and soothing sounds.
 I listed it above in the Sounds section, but it also has other resources, like guides for journalling and other useful things.